 How to build a SaaS buyer journey map?

-To guide you through all mapping steps and give you a visual example, we are going to build a SaaS buyer journey map for a project manager who wants to organize work processes inside a distributed team.
+To guide you through all the mapping steps and give you a visual example, we are going to build a buyer journey map for a project manager who wants to organize work processes inside a distributed team.
 Read further to see what will come out.

-Create persona(s) for SaaS buyer journey
+Create persona(s) for a SaaS buyer journey

 Meet Emelie.
 She’s a project manager in an IT company and has to manage lots of people who work in the office and remotely.
 Emilie spends a lot of time trying to manage the distributed team, which is hard.
-She’s a kinda control freak and used to do everything herself using many tools and means like Excel, Google Docs, different messengers, and even physical notebooks.
-Emilie knows that there are different SaaS products but never gives it a second thought.
-Until the conference, where a representative of a specific SaaS for project management presents their service so engaging, it sticks in Emelie’s head.
+She’s a kinda control freak and is used to doing everything herself using many tools and means like Excel, Google Docs, different messengers, and even physical notebooks.

 Define SaaS buyer journey map stages

 Now, when our persona is ready for her journey, we can define their journey’s stages using the data we have.
-Each stage potentially contains lots of insights and can show us what to highlight and what is better to be fixed if we aren’t planning to lose users.
+Each SaaS journey stage potentially contains lots of insights and can show us what to highlight and what is better to be fixed if we aren’t planning to lose users.

 Group actions your persona takes throughout their journey into stages and name them.
 You may end up with something like this: